HannesAlexandersson/SomeTeams/README.md

 The first problem I ran into was when building the structures for a html table with the data from the provided array.
 I was trying to make an foreach loop to loop the array, but in some cases there was no data, or it was null rather.
 So i figured I needed an If statement in the loop, but the program wouldnt let me.
 I spent hours trying to find answers to this problem and it turned out it was a simple syntax error! in other words my logic was correct but my syntax knowledge was lacking!

 Second problem: I couldnt get the flexbox to behave as I wished. in the end i got it to work, but it didnt end up as my original skissed had mapped it out to be.
 It seems to me that now i might have a flex container or two too much then I perhaps need.
 But the css is at this stage I bit overhelming so Im scared to dive in to it to try and sort it out so I better keep it at it is for the moment and instead take this lesson to heart and remembe it in the future for stuff not to do!

+Other than that I havent really come upon any real issues.
+Ive mostly been makin little cosmetic changes here and there and fightning with filezilla a bit.

+## Pseudo & Charting

+Dont know if its necessary with pseudo code when coding html and css but anyways:

+                                                                Homepage((index.php) is calling 5 other files)
+                                                                        |
+                                                                        |
+                  About(calling 4 other files incl.header & footer)<----------> Statistics(calling 3 other files incl.header & footer)
+                                |
+                                |
+                        Hidden page(calling 3 other files incl.header & footer)